 GDPR: Trading in the EU

-We’d just like to reiterate that EVERY company trading in the EU must comply with GDPR.
 In the end, it’s best to comply, and will cause less headaches and smooth your ecommerce journey.
-The Information Commissioner’s Office (ICO) provides an extensive guide on who has a lawful basis to process personal data.
+The UK’s Information Commissioner’s Office (ICO) provides an extensive guide on who has a lawful basis to process personal data.
 Have a look at their guide and handy tools to guide you.

 - Whether you will appoint a data protection officer to oversee GDPR compliance (don’t worry, if you’re just starting out you don’t have to do this)